LaquanMims/2017-WNBA-SQL-Project/README.md

 - For more looks at how I created the tables using SQL feel free to check out my attached SQL code : SQLite.sql

-- For a more visual representation of stats of the 2017 WNBA you can also check out my Tableau dashboard: 2017 WNBA Season Tableau.twb
+- For a more visual representation of stats of the 2017 WNBA check out my Tableau dashboard: 2017 WNBA Season Tableau.twb

 ![image](https://github.com/user-attachments/assets/06469ee4-9663-418e-82a0-db6538228333)